VincentVanlaer/mesa-school-labs/content/tuesday/lab-2.md

 ### Bonus

-For numerical robustness, MESA sometimes internally smooths variables across cells.
+For numerical robustness, MESA sometimes internally smooths variables across zones.
-For example, a smoothed $\delta$ looks like the following.
+For example, a smoothed variant of our variable $\delta$ averaged across two zone looks like the following:

 ```fortran
 ! alpha smoothing